XanaduAI/QHack2023/README.md

 [IQM](https://www.meetiqm.com)

 **Prize**:
-- up to 4 tickets for Superconducting Qubits and Algorithms Conference 2023 (in Munich).
+- Up to 4 tickets for Superconducting Qubits and Algorithms Conference 2023 (in Munich).
 It includes a travel budget of up to €2,400 for the whole team, which needs to be split.
 Also willing to support the team winning if they want to move forward with their work.
 IQM will take care of the booking of travel and accommodation for the winners.
 If the budget is not used entirely for travelling, IQM will use it to provide physical prizes in agreement with the winners (e.g. for electronics, activities, etc.).

 **Details of the project**: It will be provided on February 22